top of page

 - Walter de Maria: On the Importance of Natural Disasters (May 1960)

-Proceeds from the sales of AFTERSHOCK where donated to the American Red Cross to support their relief international programming.
+Proceeds from the sales of Aftershock where donated to the American Red Cross to support their relief international programming.

 Photography: Joshua Laieski